Perfect Lemon Ricotta Cheesecake

 • Top the cheesecake with a layer of lemon curd and whipped cream roses, and decorate it with candied or fresh lemon slices.

-• Slice the cheesecake with a large chef's knife dipped in hot water after each slice.
+• Slice the cheesecake with a large chef's knife, dipping it in hot water after each slice.
 Serve it with some fresh berries on the side.

 Video